Calculating The Frontal Area Of A Racing Car

 Frontal Area of race car: 77.5% * 1.73m^2 = 1.34m^2

-Hope this helps you and do not forget to grab the free handout if you’d like the transparent grid to get you going.
+Hope this helps you and don’t forget to grab the free handout if you’d like the transparent grid to get you going.